 Training projects for adults with learning disabilities

 We deliver a range of training projects for adult students with learning disabilities on the Farm.
 Students have a wide range of project choice in the areas of horticulture, animal husbandry, food preparation, retail and farm maintenance.
-The Farm also runs progression and employability workshops alongside all projects.

 Students work as a team to grow a range of fruit and vegetables that they harvest and sell through our farm shop.

 Students develop a range of cooking skills – from processing and producing jams, to baking bread or making pasta – with ingredients harvested from the Farm wherever possible.
 Students also learn rural crafts such as felt making with wool from our own sheep.

 Students tend their own vegetable plots – choosing what they want to grow, planting seeds, caring for the young plants and harvesting vegetables to take home.This project has been running at the Farm for 25 years!